Feyerabend/vm/README.md

 Next add the two numbers on the stack "1 2" becomes "3", and the first two still are there such that "1 2 3".
 Then rotation `ROT` would get "2 3 1", and we then `DROP` the top, "2 3".
 That is, the numbers that remain will be added next time.
 And so on.

-Not yet applied here, but there are some extensions.
-There are added some extra jump instructions, also comparations and a storage facility to accomodate for some interations.
-Moreover there is a framework for call/return.
-The "activation records" associated are stored on the stack.
+There are added some extra jump instructions, also comparations and a storage facility to accomodate for iterations (vs. vm1).
-For local storage (variables) not to interfer with the global, some new instructions have been added.
+Moreover there is also framework for call/return for which I will return later.
+The "activation records" usually associated with call/return and stack machines are stored on the stack.
+For local storage (variables) not to interfer with the global ones, some new instructions have been added.